kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 She waits, but there is no reply.
 “A Sending spell just informed me: Tulgi Lutan has succumbed to the Frigid Woe.
 We’re running out of time,” she tells the others.
 No one speaks.
 The declaration hangs heavily in the air.

-After a few heartbeats, Gerhard shrugs.
+After several heartbeats, Gerhard shrugs.
 “We should continue our search.”

 As the others search the ruined library, Whisper spots a scroll case bobbing near the far wall.
 She retrieves it.
 Inside are two scrolls.
 “Kragor… what do you make of these?”